jhb563/OneWeekApps/Collaborating.md

 3. Have a successful build on CircleCI
 4. Pass hlint

 If the PR is for a Bug Fix, it should include an entry in the bug_fixes file for the current version.
-If it is a feature request, it should correspond to an existing entry in the spec file for the current version.
+If it is a feature, it should correspond to an existing entry in the spec file for the current version.

 # Don't be shy!
 Haskell is hard.
 I am by no means an expert and I don’t expect you to be.
 If you want to contribute to this project as one of your first steps into the larger world of Haskell, that’s great!
 I will try to mark certain tickets with the “Easy” flag if I think they’d be good for someone just getting into the project.